IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### ADMIN-SIDE:

+•	Hide all mat tables if they are empty and display appropriate message instead.

 •	Sort events based on the date.

 •	Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.